-The UK cancer population is set to grow from 2.5 million to four million by 203015 and by 2020, an estimated one in two people can expect to get cancer at some point in their lifetime.
-16 Needs are also changing with more people affected by cancer living longer and experiencing the financial consequences of their diagnosis.
+The UK cancer population is set to grow from 2.5 million to four million by 2030 and by 2020, an estimated one in two people can expect to get cancer at some point in their lifetime.
+Needs are also changing with more people affected by cancer living longer and experiencing the financial consequences of their diagnosis.
 This comes at a time when key sources of financial support are being squeezed.
-17 It is therefore crucial that action is taken now to support this growing group of people.
+It is therefore crucial that action is taken now to support this growing group of people.

-Banks, industry bodies, the Financial Conduct Authority and the Government need to take action now to ensure people affected by cancer get the support they need.
+By 2020 1 IN 2 PEOPLE will get cancer at some point in their lives.
+Banks, industry bodies, the Financial Conduct Authority and the Government pand to take action now to ensure need to take action now to ensure people affected by cancer get the support they need.